 Colony Regulated Ventilation System

 The Cathedral Hive is a very large volume hive, with a single comb weighing in at nearly 10 pounds.
 The passages all line up so these tunnels allow heat at the top of the hive to move and dissipate out of the hive, but at the bees discretion.
 What I mean by this, is that the bees can fan these tunnels in the heat of the summer or not fan in the cold winter.
-The hot air can also move vertically, completely out of the hive through the “vents” in the top of the bars. (more on the vents below)
+The hot air can also move vertically, completely out of the hive through the “vents” in the top of the bars. (more on the vents below) The bees will propolize the vents in the Cathedral top bars as needed

 The Cathedral Hive body and design incorporates multiple ventilation architecture